What Your Company's 409A Valuation Means for Your Options

 A properly conducted 409A valuation — one performed by an independent, qualified appraiser using recognized methodologies — provides your company with safe harbor protection.
 Under safe harbor, the IRS presumes the valuation is reasonable.
 The burden of proof shifts to the IRS to demonstrate otherwise, rather than to your company to defend every assumption.
 That protection flows directly to you: grants made at the 409A safe harbor value are presumed compliant.

-When your stock options vest — meaning they become exercisable — you do not owe any taxes, provided the options were granted at or above the 409A fair market value.
-This is the correct, intended treatment for compliant incentive stock options (ISOs) and non-qualified stock options (NSOs) granted at fair market value.
-If options were granted below fair market value (a Section 409A violation), vesting triggers immediate tax liability as described above.
+No — when your stock options vest, you do not owe any taxes, provided the options were granted at or above the 409A fair market value.
+This is the correct, intended treatment for both ISOs and NSOs granted at fair market value.
+If options were granted below fair market value, vesting triggers immediate tax liability as described above.

 When you eventually sell your shares, you will owe capital gains tax on the difference between your sale price and the price you paid at exercise.
 Whether it is short-term or long-term capital gains depends on how long you held the shares before selling.

-ISOs receive preferential tax treatment under the tax code, but only if certain conditions are met.
-One of those conditions — directly tied to the 409A valuation — is that ISOs must be granted at no less than 100% of the stock option fair market value of the underlying stock on the date of grant.
-This is not a soft rule.
-An ISO granted below fair market value automatically loses its ISO status and becomes an NSO, triggering all the unfavorable tax consequences that come with an NSO.
+ISOs must be granted at no less than 100% of the 409A fair market value of the underlying stock on the grant date — an ISO granted below fair market value automatically loses its ISO status and becomes an NSO, triggering all the unfavorable tax consequences.
+ISOs receive favorable tax treatment, but only when this condition is met.

-There is an additional ISO-specific consideration: the Alternative Minimum Tax (AMT).
-The spread between fair market value and exercise price at the time of exercise is an AMT preference item for ISOs.
-If you exercise a large block of ISOs when the company's 409A value has risen significantly above your strike price, you may owe AMT even though no shares have been sold.
-Early exercise elections (83(b) elections) can eliminate this risk by exercising when the spread is small.
+Watch out for the Alternative Minimum Tax (AMT): the spread between fair market value and exercise price at the time of exercise is an AMT preference item for ISOs.
+If you exercise a large block of ISOs when the 409A value has risen significantly above your strike price, you may owe AMT even though no shares have been sold.
+Early exercise elections (83(b) elections) can eliminate this risk by locking in a small spread.

-NSOs do not receive the same preferential treatment, but they must still be granted at or above fair market value to avoid Section 409A penalties.
+NSOs must still be granted at or above the 409A fair market value to avoid Section 409A penalties, even though they do not receive the same preferential tax treatment as ISOs.
 The good news for NSO holders is that the tax treatment at exercise is straightforward: you owe ordinary income tax on the spread at exercise, your company withholds taxes as it would for wages, and you can sell immediately to fund your tax obligation if shares are liquid.
 NSOs are also not subject to the $100,000 annual vesting limit that applies to ISOs, making them common for grants to consultants, contractors, and senior executives receiving large equity packages.

-The stock option fair market value established by a 409A appraisal represents the appraiser's best estimate of what a willing buyer would pay a willing seller for one share of common stock, absent any particular transaction.
-It is not a promise of what you will receive at exit.
+No — the stock option fair market value established by a 409A appraisal is the appraiser's best estimate of what a willing buyer would pay a willing seller for one share of common stock, absent any particular transaction.
 Actual acquisition prices, IPO prices, and secondary transaction prices can differ from the 409A value in either direction.

 Many option agreements permit early exercise — purchasing unvested shares subject to a repurchase right by the company.
 Filing an 83(b) election with the IRS within 30 days of early exercise starts your capital gains holding period immediately and locks in your ordinary income at the current 409A value (which is typically low in the early stages).
 This can be a powerful tax planning tool, but it requires you to actually pay the exercise price out of pocket for unvested shares, accepting the risk that you might never vest those shares.